 Devoted to music education, Carlyn maintains a private cello studio in San Francisco and serves on the faculty of the Preparatory Music Program at Holy Names University.
-In Ohio, Carlyn was a faculty member at The College of Wooster and The Music Settlement as Department Head of Strings at The Music Settlement, a renowned community music school and large city hub for arts and culture.
+In Ohio, Carlyn was the Adjunct Professor of Cello The College of Wooster and Department Head of Strings at The Music Settlement, a renowned community music school and large city hub for arts and culture.

-A passionate advocate for nonprofit arts organizations, Carlyn has previously worked on the administrative staff of The Walden School, a nonprofit creative and experiential summer music school and festival.
-Also an avid writer, Carlyn publishes as a journalist for San Francisco Classical Voice and ClevelandClassical.com.
+A passionate advocate for nonprofit arts organizations, Carlyn previously worked on the administrative staff of The Walden School, a nonprofit creative and experiential summer music school and festival.
+Also an avid writer, Carlyn publishes for San Francisco Classical Voice and formerly ClevelandClassical.com.

 Carlyn plays on a 2012 cello by William Whedbee.